 A paper is accepted for publication on the understanding that it has not been submitted simultaneously to another journal, has been read and approved by all authors, and that the work has not been published before.
 The Editors reserve the right to make editorial and literary corrections.
 Any opinions expressed or policies advocated do not necessarily reflect the opinions and policies of the Editors.

-Upon submission you will be required to complete and upload the declarations page (pdf version or word version) to declare funding, conflict of interest and to indicate whether ethical approval was given – all studies involving patients must have patient consent and ethical committee approval, please refer to the section on ‘Ethics’ below.
+Upon submission you will be required to complete and upload the declarations page (pdf version or word version) to declare funding, conflict of interest and to indicate that ethical approval was given – all studies involving patients must have patient consent and ethical committee approval, please refer to the section on ‘Ethics’ below.
 This information must also be inserted into your manuscript under the acknowledgements section with the headings below.Upon submission you will be required to complete and upload this form (pdf version or word version) to declare funding, conflict of interest, and to indicate whether ethical approval and patient consent were given and you must also upload with it the IRB approval or exemption letter.
 This applies to original research articles carried out on humans, including observational studies and case series.
 Ethical committee approval or exemption is not needed for systematic review articles or articles that are not based on humans or animals.
 Research on animal studies should be uploaded with the appropriate ethical approval for the study.
 If the ethical approval or exemption letter is not in English please provide the text in English.
 Lastly you must confirm that all authors have agreed to the submission.

 All authors should have made substantial contributions to all of the following: (1) the conception and design of the study, or acquisition of data, or analysis and interpretation of data